ArjunCodess/men2-predictor/README.md

 This study has several limitations that should be considered:

-1. **Small sample size**: 78 patients is typical for rare genetic conditions but limits statistical power
+1. **Small sample size**: 103 patients is still typical for rare genetic conditions but limits statistical power
 2. **Retrospective data**: Extracted from published case series, not prospective validation
 3. **Study heterogeneity**: Different calcitonin reference ranges and protocols across 4 studies
 4. **Limited diversity**: Primarily European descent patients; generalizability to other populations unknown